 Emilio Cresciani is an artist and freelance photographer and lives and works in Sydney, Australia.
 He graduated from Sydney College of the Arts in 2012.

 He was a finalist in the 2017 Bowness Photography Prize.
 He received a PhotoAccess Canberra Artist Support Package; was a finalist in the Chippendale New World Art Prize and the Agendo Art Prize in 2015, the 2010 National Youth Self Portrait Prize at the National Portrait Gallery in Australia and his work was featured in the People Gallery, National Geographic Magazine Photo Contest in 2010.

-Recent media coverage of his art work has included the Sydney Morning Herald, Canberra Times and City News; Parramatta Road project on ABC TV News; and the Daily Telegraph; and his exhibition " Flight Patterns" in the Daily Telegraph and Daily Mail. [see News]
+Recent media coverage of his art work has included the Daily Telegraph, Sydney Morning Herald, Canberra Times and City News; Parramatta Road project on ABC TV News; and the Daily Telegraph; and his exhibition " Flight Patterns" in the Daily Telegraph and Daily Mail. [see News]

 He works for Hector Abrahams Architects, and worked as an assistant to architecture photographer Richard Glover.
 He was commissioned by Leichhardt Council to do a heritage photographic documentation of Parramatta Road.
 He also shoots events for several clients.